leiak/CriminalIntent/README.md

 # CriminalIntent
-the chapter 10 of RecyclerViewer
+the chapter 10 of Fragment argument